 Length of Clip: 5:29

-Roll your riding mower onto a flat level surface and disconnect the spark plug wire(s) typically located under the hood or behind the seat.
+Roll your riding mower onto a flat, level surface and disconnect the spark plug wire(s).

-If your riding lawn mower is equipped with a bagger attachment, check all the chutes and bags for holes, damage, or tears.
-Any of these could lead to an unsafe operating condition.
+If your riding lawn mower is equipped with a bagger attachment, check the chutes and bags for holes, tears, or other damage.
+Replace bagger parts as required.

 When you need parts for your riding lawn mower, you can use the MTD Genuine Parts Part Finder to find the correct one.
 Common parts include:

 Resolving outdoor power equipment problems as soon as they arise will prolong the life of your machine.
 Troubleshoot riding lawn mower problems using our symptom guide.

 The MTD Genuine Parts Knowledge Center provides do-it-yourself instructions for performing many basic maintenance items, including replacing cutting blades, drive and deck belts, and engine oil.
 If you find your machine has a bigger problem, use our service locator to find a qualified MTD service provider in your area.